-- a. tree density; - b. existing plant competition; - c. tree species characteristics; - d. planting site conditions such as drainage, soil compaction, amount of light, slope, and space; and - e. any other factors that demonstrate there is no space on site trees can be planted where they can grow to maturity unimpeded. - 42.
-Off-Site Tree Replacement. - a.
-The number of replacement trees shall be the same as described in subsection RZC 21.72.080040.
-B of this section, Replacement Required.
-Replacement costs (material plus labor) shall be at the applicant's expense. - b.
+- b.
 Allowable sites for receiving off-site replacement plantings. - i.
-City- or county-owned parks within the City, open space areas, Native Growth Protection Areas (NGPA)/Native Growth Protection Easements (NGPE)- or river and stream corridors within Redmond city limits, or lands controlled by the City.\ Priority is given to sites identified in the Tree Canopy Strategic Plan. - Private open space which is permanently protected and maintained, such as a Native Growth Protection Area (NGPA)/Native Growth Protection Easement (NGPE). - iii.
+City- or county-owned parks within the City, open space areas, Native Growth Protection Areas (NGPA)/Native Growth Protection Easements (NGPE) or river and stream corridors within Redmond city limits, or lands controlled by the City.
+Priority is given to sites identified in the Tree Canopy Strategic Plan. - ii.
+Private open space which is permanently protected and maintained, such as a Native Growth Protection Area (NGPA)/Native Growth Protection Easement (NGPE). - iii.
 Tree mitigation bank. - c.
-All trees to be replaced off-site shall meet the replacement standards of this section. - 23.
-Tree Replacement Fee.
-A fee-in-lieu of tree replacement may be allowed, subject to approval by the Administrator-after careful consideration of all other options if.
-Tthe applicant can demonstrate in writing why replacement trees cannot be accommodated on-site and why off-site tree replacement is not practicable.
+All trees to be replaced off-site shall meet the replacement standards of this section. - 2.
+3. Tree Replacement Fee.
+A fee-in-lieu of tree replacement may be allowed, subject to approval by the Administrator after careful consideration of all other options if the applicant can demonstrate in writing why replacement trees cannot be accommodated on-site and why off-site tree replacement is not practicable.
 A tree replacement fee shall be required for each replacement tree required but not planted on the application site or an off-site location. - a.
 The amount of the fee shall be the tree base fee times the number of trees necessary to satisfy the tree replacement requirements of this section.
 The tree base fee shall cover the cost of tree, installation (labor and equipment), maintenance for two years, and fund administration.
 The tree base fee for each significant replacement tree shall be \$500.
 The tree base fee for each landmark replacement tree shall be \$2,000.
 These fees shall be adjusted periodically for inflation. - b.
 The fee shall be paid to the City prior to the issuance of a tree removal permit or construction drawing approval for development proposals. - c.
-Fees collected under this subsection shall be expended only for the planting of new trees in City-owned parks, open spaces, a tree mitigation bank, or rights of waysites identified in the City's Tree Canopy Strategic Plan. - 3.
+Fees collected under this subsection shall be expended only for the planting of new trees in City-owned parks, open spaces, a tree mitigation bank, or rights-of-way sites identified in the City's Tree Canopy Strategic Plan. - 3.
 Landscape Restoration.
-Where appropriate, the Administrator may consider othermeasures designed to mitigate the loss of trees by restoring all or parts of the forestlandscape and its associated benefits.
-Measures may include, but are not limited to: - d.
-Creation of wildlife snags from trees which would otherwise be removed; - e.
-Replacement of certain ornamental trees with native shrubs and groundcover; - f.
-Replacement of hazardous or short-lived trees with healthy new trees more likely tosurvive:
+Where appropriate, the Administrator may consider other measures designed to mitigate the loss of trees by restoring all or parts of the forest landscape and its associated benefits.
+Measures may include, but are not limited to:

+a.
+Creation of wildlife snags from trees which would otherwise be removed;

+b.
+Replacement of certain ornamental trees with native shrubs and groundcover;

+c.
+Replacement of hazardous or short-lived trees with healthy new trees more likely to survive;

-- g.
-Daylighting and restoration of stream corridors with native vegetation; and - h.
-Protection of nonsignificant trees to provide for the successional stages of forestdevelopment.
+d.
+Daylighting and restoration of stream corridors with native vegetation; and e.
+Protection of nonsignificant trees to provide for the successional stages of forest development.